Clemennt/Clemennt/README.md

 🎯 Goal: To build clear, useful and visually engaging projects!

+📚 I am also working on a personal program to progressively learn coding.

+💡 All my activities on GitHub are done during my free time.
+I have studied **biostatistics**, **data analysis**, and **database management**,
+but **I do not work professionally as a developer**.

 📬 Feel free to check out my repositories!

 ## 🔭 I'm currently working on:
 - A data analysis project on veterinary treatments
 - A personal website project
 - A mobile app for school mind maps (middle school level)
+- A program to progressively learn coding

+---